 Reid, Thomas Mayne (1818-1883), Anglo-Irish novelist.
 His literary output largely comprises of adventure novels, achieving great popularity at the time.
 Nabokov attempted to translate Reid's Headless Horseman into French alexandrines at the age of ten.
 The most memorable evocation of The Headless Horseman comes in Chapter 10 of Speak, Memory where Nabokov and his friend, Yuri reenact their favourite scenes.
 There is a faint allusion to the aforesaid title in Ada as well as minor point in Glory.
 See Don Barton Johnson's article Nabokov and Captain Mayne Reid for a fuller discussion (here).

 Robbe-Grillet, Alain (1922-2008), French novelist, film director.
 One of Nabokov’s favorite contemporary novelists.
-Brian Boyd reports in his VNAY (Pg.
+Brian Boyd reports in his VNAY (pg.
 464) that in the March of 1962, "VN saw one of the very few movies he sought out in the nearly twenty years of his final European period: the classic L'Annee derniere a Marienbad (dir. by Alain Resnais, based on Robbe-Grillet’s screenplay), a film that delighted him not so much by its labyrinthine compulsiveness as by its originality and its romanticism".
-VN repeatedly praised Robbe-Grillet in his interviews, had a high regard for his fiction, novels such as Le Voyeur, Jalouise, Dans le labyrinthe (Letter to Morris Bishop from December, 1959, Selected Letters).
+VN repeatedly praised Robbe-Grillet in his interviews, had a high regard for his fiction, novels such as Le Voyeur, Jalouise, Dans le labyrinthe (Letter to Morris Bishop from December, 1959, SL 303).
 His enthusiasm for Robbe-Grillet is somewhat puzzling to most readers (see Alter’s essay, “Autobiography as Alchemy in Pale Fire”) maybe it had to do with Robbe-Grillet’s finely-wrought imagery in his fiction.
 Vladimir and Vera had met Robbe-Grillet and his wife in Paris in 1959, an incident he describes in an interview with Alfred Appel (1970 Interview, see also his letter to Wilson, DBDV 364).

 Rochefort, Christiane (1918-1998), French feminist novelist, best known in Nabokov's lifetime for her Le Repos du guerrier (1958).
 Nabokov reported in a 1965 interview in Journal de Genève with Guy de Belleval that "recently I read with sheer pleasure Warrior’s Rest (Le repos du guerrier) by Christiane Rochefort" (TWS 341).